vivekpathakgit/JavaScriptProject/README.md

 # JavaScriptProject
-This repository contains application of my all major learnings of java script.
+This repository contains application of my all major learnings of javascript.